pieroproietti/penguins-eggs/README.md

 ![penguins-eggs](https://github.com/pieroproietti/penguins-eggs/blob/master/src/assets/penguins-eggs.png?raw=true)

-penguins-eggs is a console utility, in active development, who let you to remaster your system and redistribuite it as iso images or from the lan with PXE remote boot.
+penguins-eggs is a console utility, in active development, who let you to remaster your system and redistribuite it as iso images or from the lan via PXE remote boot.

+The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO images, burn it on a DVD/install or a usb key to boot your system or, alternately, remote boot it on your entire lan.

-It include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.
+It can create your iso image of your system, but also include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.

-it is written in nodejs, so ideally can be used with different Linux distro.
+it is written in nodejs, so ideally can be used with differents Linux distros.
-At the moment it work with Debian 8 Jessie and Debian 9 Stretch, Ubuntu and derivates as Linux Mint.
+At the moment it is tested with Debian 9 Stretch, Debian 8 Jessie, Ubuntu and derivates as Linux Mint.
 For others distros we need to find collaboration.

-The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO images, burn it on a DVD/install or a usb key or perform a remote boot on your entire lan.

-penguins-eggs, at the moment 2017 november 22 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
+penguins-eggs, at the moment 2017 december 7 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
 You can easily install clonezilla on it, or clamav